ALL mediation now being done ONLY via Zoom.

 OR

-B. if the parties get “stuck” in reaching an agreement on a particular issue or set of issues.
+B. If the parties get “stuck” in reaching an agreement on a particular issue or set of issues.

 The reason for this is that what a mediator does – at least what I do – is to try to help folks work through issues and work out disagreements so as to avoid the need for a contested hearing in court.
 A side benefit of this is that it tends to reduce legal fees, sometimes significantly.